Swifter1243/ReMapper/examples.md

+# Usage
+This documentation **does not contain every ReMapper feature**.
+It is simply a guide to understand it's more complex systems, so everything else should be intuitive from there.

+**Every** function in ReMapper has a description for it's purpose, and a description for each argument that may not be intuitive, which is visible as you write the function.
+ReMapper is best used by starting from scratch and adding things as you need them.

+If seeing the structure of a completed map helps, you can check out my [Map Scripts](https://github.com/Swifter1243/MapScripts) that use ReMapper. **(NOTE: At the moment no maps made by ReMapper are released by me, sorry!)**

+I would recommend reading all the way up to the end of [Environment](#environment), and pay attention to as much as possible.
 # Importing
 In order for your script to include functions, classes, or whatever else from this package, you'll need to import them.
-If you know exactly what you want to import, you can type it out anywhere, press tab, and it'll be added to an import statement at the top like so:
+If you know exactly what you want to import, as you're typing it, press tab, and it'll be added to an import statement at the top like so:
 ```js
 import { info, Difficulty } from "swifter_remapper";